Belgium Crypto Tax 1

 Capital Gains Tax

-In Belgium, the Capital Gains Tax is levied differently on profits received from the sale or disposal of assets made by companies or individuals who can be either residents or non-residents.
-There are two different types of Capital Gains Tax rates – one for gains treated as professional income and another for gains treated as speculative income.
+Taxation of Capital Gains Tax in Belgium differs based on the gained profit from sales or disposal of assets made by either companies or individuals, residents, and non-residents.
+In relation to this, there are two types of Capital Gains Tax rates: one when gains are regarded as professional income, and another one when gains are considered speculative income.

-The taxable amount is calculated by subtracting the costs of the sold cryptoassets and fees or commissions paid in connection with the sale from the proceeds of the sale.
-If a company that has realised capital gains is also subject to Corporate Income Tax, the gains from cryptoasset transactions also have to be included in taxable profits, with losses being deductible.
+The taxable amount represents the difference between the proceeds of the sale minus the cost of cryptoassets sold and any fees or commissions paid in respect of the sale.
+When a company is subject to Corporate Income Tax and it has realized any capital gains, it is also obliged to include the gains from cryptoasset transactions in its taxable profits, with losses being deductible.

 Withholding Tax

-Belgian companies paying dividends, interest, royalties, and service fees are required to pay Withholding Tax at a 30% rate.
-In some cases, a reduced rate or exemption might be applicable in accordance with Belgian and European legislation.
-For instance, the exemption is available in the event of the distribution of profits generated by a Belgian subsidiary to an EU parent company when the legal business structures of both these companies are included in the EU Parent-Subsidiary Directive, and when both are subject to Corporate Income Tax, and when the parent company holds, for at least one year at least 10% of shares in the capital of the distributing company.
+Dividend, interest, royalties, and service fees paid by a Belgian Company are subject to Withholding Tax at 30%.
+The rate could be reduced or might be exempt under certain conditions provided by the Belgian and European legislation.
+For example, the exemption is available in case of distribution of profits made by a Belgian subsidiary to an EU parent company, in case the legal business structures of both these companies are comprised in the EU Parent-Subsidiary Directive, in case both are subject to Corporate Income Tax, and the parent company holds at least for one year at least 10% of shares in the capital of the distributing company.

 How do I pay taxes on crypto in Belgium in 2024?

-In Belgium, the taxation of cryptocurrency income in 2024 continues to follow the general principles laid down in previous years, but taking into account all the latest changes and additions to the tax legislation.
-Below is an overview of the key points and recommendations on paying taxes on cryptocurrency income for Belgian residents.
+Taxation of cryptocurrency income in Belgium in 2024 is made in accordance with the general principles laid down in previous years, considering all the latest changes and additions to the tax legislation.
+Below is an overview of the key points and some recommendations on payment of taxes on cryptocurrency income for Belgian residents.

-• Speculative income: income derived from the active trading of cryptocurrency may be considered speculative and is subject to personal income tax at a rate of 33% plus municipal taxes.
+• Speculative Income: Proceeds from active trading subject to personal income tax at a 33% rate plus municipal surtaxes.

-• Other income: income from incidental transactions outside of professional activities is generally not taxable, provided it remains within the normal management of private property.
+• Other Income: Incidental income from transactions outside professional activity, usually not subject to tax if within ordinary management of private property.

 Table with the main tax rates in Belgium